ericzrinsky/discogs/case_study.md

 <a name="lookup"></a>

-### Lookup Artist Codes in Spotify
+### Look Up Artist Codes in Spotify

-There isn't an easy way to gather Artist Codes within the mobile or desktop versions of the Spotify application; however, we can obtain what we need if we use the web-application version of Spotify.
-Navigate to [https://open.spotify.com](https://open.spotify.com) and log in.
+There isn't an easy way to gather "Artist Codes" within the mobile or desktop versions of the Spotify application; however, we can get what we need if we use the web-application.
+Navigate to <a href="https://open.spotify.com">https://open.spotify.com</a> and log in.

 ![Spotify](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i42.png "Spotify Web Application")